 No player may be registered with an HockeyHK Team from the HockeyHK Masters’ Section unless such player is at least 35 years old by 31st December of the current season (i.e. for a 2022-23 season such player must be at least 35 years old as of 31 December 2022) and so forth.

-Players who are registered with both an Affiliated Club team and an HockeyHK Team from the HockeyHK Masters’ Section may not be registered with a team from the HockeyHK Masters’ Section that is more than one (1) ddivision above or below the Affiliated Club team such player is currently registered with unless the Committee gives prior written approval.
+Players who are registered with both an Affiliated Club team and an HockeyHK Team from the HockeyHK Masters’ Section may not be registered with a team from the HockeyHK Masters’ Section that is more than one (1) Division above or below the Affiliated Club team such player is currently registered with unless the Committee gives prior written approval.
 Such approval shall be given on an exceptional basis only (for example if a player’s Affiliated Club team from the previous season is either withdrawn from the league or relegated/promoted despite being outside the relegation/promotion zone).
 If a player has failed to comply with this Bye-law they will be deemed an unregistered player of the HockeyHK Team.

 Contravention